Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_2/exercise_2_description.rst

 Starting with **self.q_tr = 0**, increase **self.q_tr** by small increments and investigate how this affects the behavior of the drone in the parcours.
 You can then keep tuning this coeffcient to find the lowest possible total run-time!

-**Note:** There are more advanced mehtods to determine your process covariance.
+**Note:** There are more advanced methods to determine your process covariance.
 An ideal process covariance may for instance be calculated from the variance between the predicted and measured accelerations along the parcours.

 ====================================================================================
 Any questions about the exercise, please contact Julius Wanner (julius.wanner@epfl.ch).